M32Media/redash/Selected Queries.md

     * ```<PUBLISHERS>``` is a comma-separated list of publishers, e.g. Publisher1,Publisher2,PublisherN.
 To specify all publishers type ```ALL```
     * ```--global-queries OR -gq``` are flags that make the global queries (Salesforce, etc.) be updated as well (specify just one of the two, they are equivalent)
     * ```--non-monthly-publisher-queries OR -nmpq``` are flags that make the non-monthly publisher queries (Profile views for segments, etc.) be updated as well (specify just one of the two, they are equivalent)
-    * ```--no-query-execution OR -nqe``` is a flag that if set to True makes so that the queries are not executed.
+    * ```--no-query-execution OR -nqe``` is a flag that if specified makes so that the queries are not executed.
 It can be used when we're only interested in the query text and not executing them
 4. You should receive in return the following json:

     ```